waigo/waigo/docs/guide.md

 ## Common middleware

-The [app configuration](#configuration) file may specify middleware that is to apply to all incoming requests.
+The [app configuration](#configuration) file may specify middleware that applies to all incoming requests.
 For example:

 ```javascript
 // file:	<app folder>/src/config/base.js